HariSekhon/Nagios-Plugins/README.md

 ### Updating ###

 Run ```make update```.
-This will git pull and then git submodule update which is necessary to pick up corresponding library updates in the lib submodule
+This will git pull and then git submodule update which is necessary to pick up corresponding library updates.

 ### Usage --help ###